phrase/phraseapp-in-context-editor-ruby/README.md

     <%= phraseapp_in_context_editor_js %>

-If you don't want to use the helper but add the plain Javascript yourself, head over to our [documentation](https://help.phraseapp.com/translate-website-and-app-content/use-in-context-editor-to-translate/translate-directly-on-your-website) to learn more.
+If you don't want to use the helper but add the plain Javascript yourself, head over to our [documentation](https://help.phrase.com/help/translate-directly-on-your-website) to learn more.

 ### Done!

-Restart your application to see the In-Context-Editor in action!
+Restart your application to see the In-Context Editor in action!

 ### OpenSSL issues